“I accidentally e-mailed my bank ‘delete’ and they lost everybody’s accounts. I’m sorry i’m just learning banking.” (Powershift)

 I believe some one might exploit.

-Devops199 turned the contract at that address into a regular wallet address, then took ownership, because ownership had not been initialised.
+Devops199 took ownership of the contract at that address, because ownership had not been initialised, then turned it into a regular wallet address.
 They tried to back out by sending it a “kill”, which would normally be fine … but the contract in question was a “library” function — a function designed for other programs to use — that turned out to be essential to Parity wallets.
 With this library function disabled, all the contracts depending on it couldn’t work any more.
 An accidental left-pad incident in production, where a minor function that was deleted turned out to be a dependency of much more important things.

 The Parity project has a detailed post on what happened.
 “This means that currently no funds can be moved out of the multi-sig wallets.”
 The total of locked-up funds appears to be on the order of 1 million ETH, or about $300 million.
 Parity’s MultiSig Freeze page currently says 584 wallets are affected.